ASaiM/documentation/for-devs/data_processing_analysis/pretreatments/paired_end_assembly.rst

 Some caveats: Illumina's quality scores are not accurate and estimates vary by chemistry and sequencer.
 I would recommend using a profiling tool, on PhiX, and adjusting your qualities using the results of the tool.
 For example the quality score "2" has a true quality, typically of "11" ... this is Illumina's code for "quality estimation failure".
 The quality scores at the high end ("34-40") are often overestimates.

 -j, --min_overlap
 Applies to both fastq-join and SeqPrep methods.
 Minimum allowed overlap in base-pairs required to join pairs.
-If not set, progam defaults will be used.
+If not set, program defaults will be used.
 Must be an integer. [default: None]
 -p, --perc_max_diff
 Only applies to fastq-join method, otherwise ignored.
 Maximum allowed % differences within region of overlap.
-If not set, progam defaults will be used.
+If not set, program defaults will be used.
 Must be an integer between 1-100 [default: None]

 Citations of FastQJoin?